egarim/XpoSyncFrameworkDocs/README.md

 # Xpo SyncFramework Docs
 Documentation for SyncFramework.
 A set of XPO providers for database synchronization created by BitFrameworks and Xari

+Xpo SyncFramework is a commercial product, you can get pricing information by contacting us at info@xari.io

 #### Requirements